 Unlike the Japan-made jackets, the ones from Taiwan have no stitching detail around the collar and pockets, but do have two rows of stitching down the front on either side.
 They have no Ken label.
 Instead they have a small Taiwan tag inside the front.

 The blue jacket below left is similar to the ones shown packaged (further above) and above on Ken.
-They are probably the same jacket, just faded or not in various degrees.
+They are probably made from the same fabric, some now more faded than others.
 The greener jacket below right I believe is a genuine variation.

 The Taiwan shirts also differ from those made in Japan: they have a double row of stitching down the front, there is no stitching around the border of the collar, and the sleeves have no cuffs.